NetApp/harvest/SUPPORT.md

 # Harvest Support and Getting Help

 Harvest is an open-source project developed and published by NetApp to collect performance, capacity and hardware metrics from ONTAP clusters.
 These metrics can then be delivered to a range of databases and displayed in Grafana dashboards.
 Harvest is not an officially supported NetApp product.
 NetApp maintains and updates Harvest with bug fixes, security updates, and feature development.
-For assistance refer [Getting Help](#getting-help)
+For assistance, refer to [Getting Help](#getting-help)

 This document describes Harvest's release and support lifecycle as well as places you can get help.

 ## Harvest's Release and Support Lifecycle

-Harvest's current release schedule is quarterly in January, April, July, and October, but it may change at our discretion.
+Harvest's current release schedule is quarterly in February, May, August, and November, but it may change at our discretion.

 Each release of Harvest supports the most recently released version of ONTAP.
 We try our best to also support earlier versions of ONTAP.
 When that's not possible, breaking changes will be outlined in the changelog.